Trump says immigration order will apply only to green cards and will last 60 days - KVIA

 Instead, he said the provision would amount to a 60-day pause only on people seeking permanent resident status in the United States.

 Trump said the executive order is being written now and he is likely to sign it on Wednesday.
-He said he would review the executive order at the end of that period and decide if it should be renewed.
+An administration official told CNN that legal aides spent Tuesday working on the order.
+Trump said he would review the executive order at the end of that 60-day period and decide if it should be renewed.

 Trump suggested there will be economic effects of the order, indicating it would “protect American workers,” and noted that it will have certain exemptions.